 Our Mountain Math Guides

-The instructors are mathematicians and advanced students with deep experience in mathematical research, camps, circles, and competitions.
-Led by Paul Zeitz, our instructional team includes the most innovative thinkers in gifted mathematical education in the world for youth, including award-winning U.S. National Math Olympiad coaches, founders of leading math circles and gifted math camps, and math curriculum heads at the leading STEM schools in the nation.
+The instructors are mathematicians with deep experience in mathematical research, camps, circles, and competitions.
+Led by Paul Zeitz, our faculty includes the most innovative thinkers in gifted mathematical education in the world for youth, including award-winning U.S. National Math Olympiad coaches, founders of leading math circles and gifted math camps, and math curriculum heads at the leading STEM schools in the nation.
 Andrew Chung, a grown-up math kid and parent of a math kid, will again lead a parents’ program focused on sharing best practices on raising mathematically-gifted children.
 One reason that we are excited about Math in the Mountains is because we have attracted amazing people to an amazing location.

 -